 Build a Solid Game Collection

 To play a variety of games you need a handful of games at your house.
 However, building a game collection doesn’t have to break the bank.
 I buy many games from thrift shops and have found some really great games, including a few classics that I loved as a kid.
-Buy games as gifts for birthdays, when you would likely be spending money on gifts anyway.
+Buy games as gifts for birthdays or gifts for holidays, when you would likely be spending money on gifts anyway.

 You could also play games on paper like Hangman or Tic Tac Toe.
 Try making up your own games!
 We recently modified a version of a VERY adult game to make it kid-friendly, and it’s one of the boys’ absolute favorite games to play.